 The JBL Reflect Flow True Wireless are better headphones than the Bose SoundSport Free Truly Wireless.
-They have much better noise isolation than the Bose, which are semi-open headphones that lets you to hear your surroundings, making them great for outdoor runners.
-The battery life of the SoundSport is significantly worse, but they have an auto-off feature to help you conserve battery.
+The JBL have much better noise isolation than the Bose, which are semi-open headphones that let you hear your surroundings, making them great for outdoor runners.
+The battery life of the Bose is significantly worse, but they have an auto-off feature to help you conserve battery.
 They do sound good, though, suitable for most genres and don't have any hint of sharpness or sibilance in the treble.

 The Jabra Elite Active 65t Truly Wireless have very similar performance to the JBL Reflect Flow True Wireless.
 They're a slight improvement over the regular 65t, but they have a better build quality.
 They're bulkier than the Reflect Flow and may not fit everyone.
 The overall sound lacks a bit of thump in the bass and the treble can be quite sharp and piercing.
 However, they're very consistent in their sound reproduction, provided that you're able to get a proper fit.